meganyyu/Prolific/README.md

 * User can compose their own starter threads
 * User can search for other users
 * User can follow/unfollow other users
-* User can integrate account with Facebook SDK and add friends from Facebook (or other social media?)
-* User can see their profile page with their threads
 * User can see a list of their followers
 * User can see a list of their following
 * User can view other user’s profiles and see what threads they've created
 * User can see recent/trending threads in Explore page
 * Users can search for threads by title
 * User can receive notifications when their snippet is liked or a thread they are contributing to is added to
-* Users can access a separate tab on their profile page to see snippets they've contributed to other threads
+* User can see their profile page with their own threads/snippets they've contributed to other threads
 * Users can make threads private
 * Users can invite other users to a private thread
 * User can share threads to social media apps?
 Need to work out logic of how that works (unless it's only sharing a snippet)